joomla/Manual/docs/building-extensions/plugins/plugin-events/content.md

 - **`form`** - The Form object.
 The `name` object of this object (which you can get via `$form->getName()`) will be of the form 'com_content.article', 'com_contact.contact', and you can use this to check whether you are in the desired context for the plugin.

-- **`&data`** - The submitted form data, passed by reference as an associative array.
+- **`data`** - The submitted form data, passed by reference as an associative array.
 The array elements available will depend on the form.
 If you set any of these elements then they will be modified prior to the data validation being applied.

 However, setting the `data` directly is deprecated, and you should use `updateData` instead: